-Today, my yoga student, Heather Haxo Phillips, wrote me: “What is the difference between Hatha and Raja Yoga?”
+Today, my yoga student, Heather Haxo Phillips, wrote me: “What’s the difference between Raja and Hatha Yoga?”

-“. . . and which one of the two do we find in the “Bible” of yoga—the Yoga Sutras by Patanjali?”
+“. . . and which of these two do we find in the “Bible” of yoga—the Yoga Sutras of Patanjali?”

 I wrote back . . .

-You are correct; Hatha Yoga and Raja Yoga are not the same.
+You’re right; Hatha Yoga and Raja Yoga aren’t the same.